-Our company also places great value on diversity and has adopted policies that promote human rights, diversity, and fair treatment in the workplace.
-We see the dynamics of different geographies, cultures, and perspectives at play every day in the course of doing business.
-The Company's diversity and inclusion initiatives benefit the economic sustainability of our business by strengthening our workplace environment which in turn, helps us to better understand and meet the needs of our customers.
+our customers.
 Thus, we believe that our diverse workforce is integral to our success.
-Furthermore, as emphasized in our Code of Business Conduct (which is available in various languages on the governance section of our investor relations website, at www.investors.ups.com), UPS supports the protection of basic human rights rights throughout our world-wide operations and strives to ensure that human rights - which address such areas as equality, employee well-being and security, personal freedom from persecution, and economic, social and cultural freedom - are respected and protected.
+Furthermore, as emphasized in our Code of Business Conduct (which is available in various languages on the governance section of our investor relations website, at www.investors.ups.com), UPS supports the protection of basic human rights throughout our world-wide operations and strives to ensure that human rights - which address such areas as equality, employee well-being and security, personal freedom from persecution, and economic, social and cultural freedom - are respected and protected.